St Martha’s SEN-D Information Report Policy

-At St Martha’s Primary School, we embrace how every child is different and realise that the educational needs of every child are different.
-If you have any concerns regarding your child’s progress or well-being, then please speak to your child’s class teacher or Mrs Pink our head of school and SENCO.
+At St Martha’s Primary School, we embrace how every child is different, and that all children are entitled to an education that is appropriate to their needs and allows them to fulfil their potential.
+If you have any concerns regarding your child’s progress or well-being, then please speak to your child’s class teacher or Mrs Odell our Special Educational Needs and Disability Co-ordinator (SENDCO).